-Kyphoscoliosis is also called as EDS type VI which is characterised by severe muscle hpotonia and generalized joint laxity at the time of birth.
+Kyphoscoliosis is also called as EDS type VI which is characterized by severe muscle hypotonia and generalized joint laxity at the time of birth.
 Delayed gross motor development results due to muscular hypotonia.
 Tissue fragility and atrophic scars are common during kyphoscoliosis type.

 Arthrochalasia type is characterized by the congenital hip dislocation, skin hyperextensibility and tissue fragility and muscle hypotonia.
 Mild osteopenia is also seen in few rare cases.

 While suffering with dermatosparaxis type EDS, you will experience severe skin fragility and substantial bruising.
 The common symptoms during this condition include: sagging, redundant skin, soft and doughy skin texture.

 Causes of Ehlers-Danlos syndrome (EDS)

 Ehlers-Danlos syndrome (EDS) is an inherited condition that occurs due to spontaneous gene mutations.
 Defects in certain genes can result in Ehlers-Danlos syndrome (EDS).
 Defect in genes can slow down the process of formation of collagen.
 The common genes that undergo mutations during Ehlers-Danlos syndrome (EDS) are:

 Generally parents carry these defective genes and do not show any visible symptoms.
 The most common symptoms seen in Ehlers-Danlos syndrome are:

 - Skin bruising